 Read the Oslo Youth for Healthy and Sustainable Diets project final report to learn more about the methods and recommendations co-created with the youth.

 Read the project report and youth recommendations here

 EAT_Oslo-Youth-Project_Report.pdf | 979 KB

 What happens next?

-This project is the first phase of a new EAT initiative, City Guide to a Planetary Health Diet – a three-year plan to build an action toolkit of approaches to shift urban food consumption behavior and build healthy food environments.
+This project is the first phase of a new EAT initiative, City Guide to a Planetary Health Diet – a plan to build an action toolkit of approaches to shift urban food consumption behavior and build healthy food environments.

 The City Guide project will test and verify methods that contribute to making healthy and sustainable food the default option for city dwellers.
 The project will develop a practical and adaptable toolkit to implement these methods in a range of city contexts.
 The toolkit will be for actors shaping urban food systems (municipalities, urban planners and designers, community organizations, food service professionals and chefs, food retail outlets), to help shift food consumption behavior around the world.

-With tested tools to measure climate impact and implement interventions to reduce greenhouse gas emissions and improve diet, the City Guide project can empower urban food practitioners to achieve commitments such as the C40 Good Food Cities Declaration and make progress towards the Sustainable Development Goals and the Paris Agreement – using food systems change to address some of society’s most pressing challenges.
+With tested tools to measure climate impact and implement interventions to reduce greenhouse gas emissions and improve diets, the City Guide project can empower urban food practitioners to achieve commitments such as the C40 Good Food Cities Declaration and make progress towards the Sustainable Development Goals and the Paris Agreement – using food systems change to address some of society’s most pressing challenges.

 This project falls under EAT Cities work, one of EAT’s four strategic programs: 1) Solidify knowledge; 2) Driving Dietary Shifts Globally and Nationally; 3) Food Economics and Finance; and 4) Cities and Urban Diets (where cities projects are grounded).